pgeu/pgeu-system/docs/confreg/skinning.md

      : Color to fill with.
 Leave empty for no fill.

 	 stroke
-	 : Set to true to draw a line around the box (and not just fill)
+	 : Set to true to draw a black line around the box (and not just fill), or the desired color to draw a line using another color than black.

 line
 :    x2, y2